projectsbyif/data-permissions-catalogue/content/patterns/decision-testing.md

 advantages:
  - A low-friction way to help users understand more about how automated decisions are made that doesn’t require lots of previous knowledge.
  - Helps someone test the output before they commit to a course of action.
- - This pattern allows people to test a model using dummy data.
-(They don’t necessarily have to share any real data about themselves.)
+ - Allows people to test a model without using real data about themselves.

 limitations:
  - People might create their own theories for why outcomes change, unless it’s combined with other explanation methods.
 This could work against the intent of the pattern by undermining understanding and explainability.
+ - Could be gamed by people and lead to an increase in the number of false inputs.

 examples:
   - title: Risk metric on Flock